sumeetyajnik/SumeetYajnik_FSD_Course5_Project_KitchenStory/README.md

 Database used : MongoDB
 Code Language : node.js

-Sprint 1 ( 1week)
+Sprint 1 : <br />
-		1. Create and Setup Mongo DB
+		1. Create and Setup Mongo DB <br />
-		1. Install all the required tool for node.js project
+		1. Install all the required tool for node.js project <br />
-		2. Understand the functional requirement.
+		2. Understand the functional requirement. <br />
-	Sprint 2
+Sprint 2 <br />
-		3. Start with the coding in the App.
+		3. Start with the coding in the App. <br />
-        4. Make sure all use cases are covered
+                4. Make sure all use cases are covered. <br />
-	Sprint 3
+Sprint 3 <br />
-		5. Do regression testing of the app and make sure all works fine.
+		5. Do regression testing of the app and make sure all works fine. <br />